Advent Wreath Prayers - Advent Candle

 And Paul the apostle himself - once a proud and arrogant pharisee - would later write that the letter kills, but the spirit gives life.
 (2 Corinthians 3:6)

-Which is basically, hypocrisy, another fancy word for saying one thing but doing another.
+, which is saying one thing but doing another.

 Like any custom, there can be a good spirit using tradition, and there can be a bad spirit, even while using such a beautiful custom as the Advent wreath.